stepleton/bootloader/README.md

   The bootloader will cause the ROM to display an error message if the computed checksum does not match the last two bytes of the sector tag.
-A decimal representation of the computed checksum is shown.
+A decimal representation of the computed checksum is also shown.

 - All other tags are displayed to user on the screen, appearing in the "dialog box" displayed by the boot ROM as it begins booting from a disk.
 The tags